robcarver17/pysystemtrade/docs/IB.md

 Before you run any Python code you'll need to launch the Gateway software.
 Current versions of the Gateway do this via a desktop icon.
 You will need to use either:

-- A demo account, such as username: `fdemo`, password: `demouser`
 - A paper trading account
 - A live trading account (*Make sure you know what you are doing.
 I can take no responsibility for any losses caused by live trading using pysystemtrade.
 Use at your own risk!!!*)

 You will also need to configure the Gateway:

 - Socket port: Should be 4001.
 If you use a different port you'll need to change your connection calls [here](#making-a-connection) and [here](#creating-and-closing-connection-objects)
 - White list for trusted IP addresses: Should include 127.0.0.1.
-If you are going to be running the Gateway on one machine, and accessing it via another, then you need to add the IP address of your other machines here.
+If you are going to be running the Gateway on one machine, and accessing it via another, then you need to add the IP address of your other machine here.
 - If you are going to be trading, then 'Read only API' should be turned off
 - You may also need to change precautions and preset options